Memorial for Queer Rhyolite, a temporary monument to dreams in the dust

 Memorial for Queer Rhyolite, a temporary monument to dreams in the dust is a public work originally installed for the inaugural Bullfrog Biennial at the Goldwell Open Air Museum in October 2019.
 The piece memorializes a 1980s dream to establish “Stonewall Park,” a queer utopian effort aimed for Rhyolite, NV, a ghost town that lies on Western Shoshone land between Death Valley National Park and the Nevada Test Site.
 In the 1980s, a gay couple with a small following tried to purchase Rhyolite with the hopes to escape discrimination during the height of the AIDS epidemic and create a peaceful, openly-queer community.
 But after relentless protest from the surrounding area, and lack of critical funding, they had to abandon their dreams.
 I felt compelled to memorialize their effort and shed light on their story, while also honoring the many sadnesses of their struggle.
 Both ephemeral and future-gazing, the work asks, did they really fail?

-Memorial for Queer Rhyolite, a temporary monument to dreams in the dust is a column of packed desert sand and mine tailings.
+Memorial for Queer Rhyolite, a temporary monument to dreams in the dust is a column of packed mine tailings.
 The form at the top represents the “home” they sought.
-Held together only with water, it will eventually crumble, burying the tiny monument hidden inside: “here lie dreams of Stonewall Park, a safe and peaceful place.”
+Held together only with water, it will eventually crumble, burying the radically small monument hidden inside: “here lie dreams of Stonewall Park, a safe and peaceful place.”

 I discovered the story of Stonewall Park as my partner and I wandered the desert, also seeking a new home.
-I referenced the Stonewall Park Collection from the UNLV Lied Library Special Collections and Archives.
-The Bullfrog Biennial 2019 was curated by Sierra Slentz.
+I referenced the Stonewall Park Collection from the UNLV Lied Library Special Collections and Archives, and The Fred Schoonmaker Papers at the GLBT Historical Society Archives in San Francisco.

 June 2019: